Quick Exit

 4. where required by legislation.

-• Use your home computer instead of a computer in a shared space (e.g., library or office), if possible.
+1. Use your personal computer instead of a shared device (e.g., library or office).

-• In the event you were contacted an asked for your password, contact us immediately to report this.
+3. If you are ever asked for your password, contact us immediately to report it.

-• If using a computer in a shared space, take steps to ensure that the security software mentioned above is installed and updated.
+9. If using a shared computer, ensure that the security software is installed and updated.

 Will it be difficult to use ICBT if I am not good with computers?